These deviled eggs are made with thick and creamy Greek yogurt instead of mayonnaise.

 Ingredients

 - Hard-boiled eggs: You'll want the yolks well-cooked.
-So if using this guide for how to make hard-boiled eggs, leave the eggs in the hot water for 12 minutes.
+So, if you use this hard-boiled eggs recipe, leave the eggs in the hot water for 12-13 minutes.

 - Greek yogurt: It's best to use plain whole-milk Greek yogurt.
 I don't recommend using low-fat yogurt in this recipe.

-- To season: I use salt, pepper, smoked paprika, and cayenne pepper.
+- To season: Salt, pepper, smoked paprika, and cayenne pepper.

 Instructions